trptcolin/consistency_fail/README.md

 ## Limitations

-Currently only Rails 2.x is supported.
-Rails 3 support is coming soon.

 consistency\_fail depends on being able to find all your `ActiveRecord::Base` subclasses with some `$LOAD_PATH` trickery.
 If any models are in a path either not on your project's load path or in a path that doesn't include the word